 - 9.17.3 Further, in accordance with the Distribution Tariff Regulations, 2006, the Petitioner has computed the incremental O&M expenses, which has further been allocated across the individual elements of the O&M expenses on the basis of contribution of each element in the gross O&M expenses excluding the incremental O&M expenses. - 9.17.4 The Petitioner submitted that increase in dearness pay may be higher than the escalation index determined as per the Distribution Tariff Regulations, 2006 and requested the Commission that any variation in employee expenses due to increase in dearness pay may be considered by the Commission at the time of true-up for the relevant year based on specific submissions by the Petitioner in this regard. - 9.17.5 The Commission has computed the normative O&M expenses for FY 2014-15 by escalating the normative O&M expenses of FY 2013-14 with the escalation index of 7.69%.
 Since, escalation index of FY 2014-15 cannot be computed at this stage, escalation index of FY 2013-14 has been considered to project the normative O&M expense of FY 2014-15.
-The escalation index computation has been shown in TABLE 4-9 of this Order. - 9.17.6 Further, in addition to the O&M expenses based on inflationary indices, the Commission has also worked out incremental O&M expenses for FY 2014-15 and has further allocated the same across the individual elements of the O&M expenses on the basis of the contribution of each element in the O&M expenses. - 9.17.7 It is observed that the Normative O&M expenses computed by the Commission after considering base year as FY 2007-08 are working out higher than the O&M expenses estimated by the Petitioner.
-Further, since, the O&M expenses for the past years have been consistently lower than the normative O&M Expenses, it may not be appropriate to allow higher normative O&M Expenses.
-Therefore, for the purpose of ARR of FY 2014-15 the Commission has approved O&M expenses as claimed by the Petitioner in its ARR Petition.
+The escalation index computation has been shown in TABLE 4-9 of this Order. - 9.17.6 Further, in addition to the O&M expenses based on inflationary indices, the Commission has also worked out incremental O&M expenses for FY 2014-15 and has further allocated the same across the individual elements of the O&M expenses on the basis of the contribution of each element in the O&M expenses. - 9.17.7 It is observed that the O&M expenses estimated by the Petitioner are higher than the normative O&M expenses computed by the Commission considering base year as FY 2007-08.
+Since the Licensee has to restrict its O&M expenses within the normative level, the Commission has therefore, approved the normative O&M expenses for FY 2014-15 computed in accordance with the Distribution Tariff Regulations, 2006.

-- 9.17.8 Further, capitalization of employee expenses and administrative and general expenses has been considered as 15% of the gross employee expenses and gross A&G expenses respectively, which is in line to the approach adopted by the Commission in its earlier Tariff Orders.
-However, the Petitioner has capitalized the employee expenses at 15% and A&G expenses at 21 % in its Tariff Petition for FY 2014-15. - 9.17.9 The summary of the O&M expenses submitted by the Petitioner and as approved by the Commission for FY 2014-15 is shown in the Table below:
+- 9.17.8 Further, capitalization of employee expenses and administrative and general expenses has been considered as 15% of the gross employee expenses and gross A&G expenses respectively, which is in line to the approach adopted by the Commission in its earlier Tariff Orders as well as that proposed by the Petitioner for FY 2014-15. - 9.17.9 The summary of the O&M expenses submitted by the Petitioner and as approved by the Commission for FY 2014-15 is shown in the Table below: